AckerlyXu/heima/articles/hdinsight/hdinsight-storm-sensor-data-analysis.md

 > [!NOTE]
 > This is a simplified view of the topology.
 At run time, an instance of each component is created for each partition for the Event Hub that is being read.
 These instances are distributed across the nodes in the cluster, and data is routed between them as follows:
-> <p>
-> <p> * Data from the spout to the parser is load balanced.
+> * Data from the spout to the parser is load balanced.
-> <p> * Data from the parser to the Dashboard and HBase is grouped by Device ID, so that messages from the same device always flow to the same component.
+> * Data from the parser to the Dashboard and HBase is grouped by Device ID, so that messages from the same device always flow to the same component.

 ### Topology components